dirk-kappel/Linux/managing groups.md

+# Managing Groups
-# Every file is owned by a user and a group.
+- Every file is owned by a user and a group.

 ### Find what groups a user is a member of.
 `groups`